Grand Duke Michael Mikhailovich of Russia: Last years

-Grand Duke Michael Mikhailovich and his wife's grave at Hampstead Cemetry (2025).
+Grand Duke Michael Mikhailovich and his wife's grave at Hampstead Cemetery (2025).

 Anastasia (Zia), the older daughter, in 1917 married Sir Harold Wernher, yielding her own comital title to accept the style and rank of an earl's daughter.
 Wernher, being extremely wealthy, provided substantial financial support for his in-laws, alleviating the loss of income from Michael's imperial estates.

 The grand duke's son, Michael, Count de Torby (known familially as Boy Torby), lost his employment and came to live with them, but the relationship was difficult, not least because Boy suffered a recurring form of depression.
 Between bouts of this he was a painter of some accomplishment.
 Once the World War was over, Michael Mikhailovich and his wife returned to Cannes after six years.
 After the news of the murders of so many close relatives came through, many people thought Michael became unbalanced.
 He had become short-tempered and rude to the servants and a great trial to his wife.

 By 1925, the grand duke had become so troublesome that his son-in-law, Harold, regarded him as "perfectly crazy".
 On 4 September 1927, his wife died, aged fifty-nine.
 King George V wrote a letter of condolence and the Prince of Wales attended her funeral.
 By November, according to Harold, the grand duke was again behaving well, as he no longer had his wife to argue with.
 He survived her for less than two years.
 Grand Duke Michael contracted influenza and died in London on 26 April 1929, aged sixty-seven.
 He was buried with his wife in Hampstead Cemetery.